 Why are so many businesses making the switch from POTS to VoIP?

-In addition to factors like the rise of remote work, overall ease of use, and fewer miscommunications, the benefits below make it easy to see why the VoIP market is slated to reach $194.5 billion by 2024.
+In addition to factors like the rise of remote work, overall ease of use, and fewer miscommunications, the benefits of below make it easy to see why the VoIP market is slated to reach $194.5 billion by 2024.